On Vietoris--Rips complexes of hypercube graphs: Introduction

 In this paper we study the homotopy types of Vietoris--Rips complexes of hypercube graphs at small scale parameters.
 Let $Q_n$ be the vertex set of the hypercube graph with $2^n$ vertices, equipped with the shortest path metric; see Figure~\ref{fig:cubes}.
 The metric space $Q_n$ can also be described the set of all binary strings of length $n$, equipped with the Hamming distance.
 The Vietoris--Rips complex $\vr{Q_n}{r}$ at scale parameter $r\ge 0$ is the simplicial complex with vertex set $Q_n$, in which $\sigma\subseteq Q_n$ is included as a simplex if the diameter of $\sigma$ is at most $r$.
 We see that $\vr{Q_n}{0}$ is $2^n$ disjoint vertices, and that $\vr{Q_n}{1}$ is the hypercube graph, which is homotopy equivalent to the $((n-2)2^{n-1}+1)$-fold wedge sum of circles.
 We show that $\vr{Q_n}{2}$ is homotopy equivalent to a wedge sum of 3-spheres.

 \begin{theorem} Let $n\ge 3$.
 The Vietoris--Rips complex $\vr{Q_n}{2}$ is homotopy equivalent to the $c_n$-fold wedge sum of 3-spheres, namely

 \end{theorem}

 The first twelve values of $c_n$, starting at $n=3$, are We note that $c_n=A027608(n-3)$ for all $n\ge 3$, where the sequence A027608 is described on the Online Encyclopedia of Integer Sequences (OEIS)~\cite{sloane2003line}.
-This sequence contains the coefficients in the Taylor series expansion of $\frac{1}{(1-x)(1-2x)^4}$; see~\cite{albert2012enumeration,crane2015left,hinz2013tower} for other appearances of this sequence.
+This sequence corresponds to the coefficients in the Taylor series expansion of $\frac{1}{(1-x)(1-2x)^4}$; see~\cite{albert2012enumeration,crane2015left,hinz2013tower} for other appearances of this sequence.

 Table~\ref{table:homotopy-types} gives some of the known homotopy types of $\vr{Q_n}{r}$.
 When $r=n-1$, we observe that $\vr{Q_n}{n-1}$ is the boundary of the $(2^{n-1})$-dimensional cross-polytope with $2^n$ vertices, and therefore $\vr{Q_n}{n-1}$ is homeomorphic to the $(2^{n-1}-1)$-dimensional sphere.
-For example, when $n=3$, we see that the 1-skeleton of $\vr{Q_3}{2}$ contains all possible edges, except for the edges between the ``antipodal'' vertex pairs $000$ and $111$, $001$ and $110$, $010$ and $101$, $011$ and $100$ that are at a distance of $n=3$ apart.
+For example, when $n=3$, the 1-skeleton of $\vr{Q_3}{2}$ contains all possible edges, except for the edges between the ``antipodal'' vertex pairs $000$ and $111$, $001$ and $110$, $010$ and $101$, and $011$ and $100$ that are at a distance of $n=3$ apart.
 Therefore the clique complex is the boundary of the $4$-dimensional cross-polytope with $8$ vertices.
 This is the easiest way to see that $\vr{Q_3}{2}=S^3$.
 Since $Q_n$ has diameter $n$, for $r\ge n$ the Vietoris--Rips complex $\vr{Q_n}{r}$ is a simplex, and therefore is contractible.

 A better understanding of the homotopy types of $\vr{Q_n}{r}$ could relate to stronger versions of the K\"{u}nneth formula for persistent homology of Vietoris--Rips complexes.
 Indeed,~\cite{carlsson2020persistent} considers a K\"{u}nneth formula for persistent homology in which the metric on the product $X\times Y$ is given by the sum $d_X+d_Y$.
-Motivated by this K\"{u}nneth formula,~\cite[Proposition~4.10]{carlsson2020persistent} gives the persistent homology of $\vr{Q_n}{r}$ up to homological dimension two.
+Motivated by this K\"{u}nneth formula,~\cite[Proposition~4.10]{carlsson2020persistent} gives the persistent homology of $\vr{Q_n}{r}$ for homology up to dimension two.
 The 2-dimensional homology is always zero, and all 1-dimensional homology appears prior to scale parameter $r<2$.
 Our Theorem~\ref{thm:main} furthermore describes the 3-dimensional homology of $\vr{Q_n}{r}$ that appears at scale $r=2$.
 See~\cite{gakhar2019k,lim2020vietoris} and~\cite[Proposition~10.2]{AA-VRS1} for versions of the K\"{u}nneth formula for Vietoris--Rips complexes which hold when the metric on $X\times Y$ is instead the supremum metric.